greglinch/sourcelist/to-do-list.md

 * FIX: width of content well of person_detail template runs over horizontally on mobile

+* add ability for people to do links with brief comments and titles for their mentioned citations or things that they got because of the database

 * FIX: import issues (currently 4 remaining)

 * add `pending`, `reviewed` (redundant with `approved_by_admin` as True?) or `rejected` for admins